cran-task-views/OfficialStatistics/OfficialStatistics.md

     theoretical Lorenz curves as well as Pen's parade.
 It is not designed to deal with sampling weights directly (these could only be emulated via `rep(x, weights)`).
 - `r pkg("wINEQ")` fills the gap of `r pkg("ineq")` and allows for sampling weights directly.
-    It contains various inequality measures such as Fini, Theil, Leti index, Palma ratio, 20:20 ratio, Allison and Foster index, Jenkins index, Cowell and Flechaire index.
+   It contains various inequality measures such as Gini, Theil, Leti index, Palma ratio, 20:20 ratio, Allison and Foster index, Jenkins index, Cowell and Flechaire index, Abul Naga and Yalcin index, Apouey index, Blair and Lacy index.
 - `r pkg("DHS.rates")` estimates key indicators
     (especially fertility rates) and their variances for the Demographic and Health Survey (DHS) data.